Álamos: History

-The church records of Álamos date to 1682, but it was founded on December 8, 1685, by the Spanish soldier, Domingo Terán de los Ríos, after the discovery of the silver mines at Promontorios, La Aduana, Las Cabras, La Quintera, and others of lesser importance nearby.
+The next leader of Alamos was Domingo Teran de los Rios, and it is to him that the founding on December 8, 1685 is typically credited.
+Teran was a Spanish soldier, Domingo Terán de los Ríos, and by 1785, the silver mines at Promontorios, La Aduana, Las Cabras, La Quintera had been discovered.
 Rios in 1686 became governor of Sonora and Sinaloa, where he was successful in quelling Indian disturbances.